If You Find a Lost Pet,

-Place “Found” fliers where you found the animal.
+- Place “Found” fliers where you found the animal.
 Use ads in local newspapers and Internet sites to spread the word.
-Talk to mail carriers and other people who frequent the area to see if they know where the pet lives.

-You can post photos of lost and found pets to our Facebook page.
+- You can also post photos of lost and found pets to our Facebook page.

-If you are thinking about bringing a pet to one of our animal care centers
+If you are still thinking about bringing a pet to one of our animal care centers

 Surrendering your pet to one of our animal care centers should be a last resort.
 We strongly encourage you to explore all options before surrendering your pet.
 The best time to change your mind about surrendering your pet is before you bring it to us.
 Here are some critical things you need to know before you decide to bring an animal to one of our animal care centers: